 Artist Yann Toma knows that tackling climate change can feel overwhelming in the face of the global scale of the crisis.
-He insists, however, that this perception is "only an image," one which he brought to life in his new exhibit, “Capitalocene.”
+He insists, however, that this perception is “only an image,” one which he brought to life in his new exhibit “Capitalocene.”

-Toma is a French conceptual artist who has served as artist-observer in residence at the United Nations since 2007.
+Toma is a French conceptual artist who has served as an artist-observer in residence at the United Nations since 2007.
 His previous work addressed the climate crisis in a similarly disruptive manner; his 2015 piece, “Human Energy,” projected the words “1.5 DEGREES” onto the Eiffel Tower to bring attention to the anticipated rise in global temperature.

 “When you are wearing the nature and you are feeling the nature very closely, it gives you energy to transmit elements, it gives a new relation of people,” Toma said of the intention behind his choice of clothing.

 The three coats now lay on the gallery floor, providing a tangible reminder of Toma’s procession.
 The short video documenting the journey he took in them highlights how his performance served as a disruption to the Summit’s orderly tone, which he related to Thunberg’s speech.

 “It was really interesting to come inside at the moment when Greta Thunberg did her declaration, you know, ‘How dare you?’” he said.

 Toma acknowledged that not all of his peers hold the same positive view of Thunberg, noting that some would describe her as “too deceptive.”
 This awareness of generational divides over climate change was a driving factor in bringing the exhibition to Columbia.

 For Toma, it was important to “talk about [the procession] outside [of the] U.N., in the place of knowledge.
 I think it's very important that I do that in Columbia University.”